A happy employee is more productive and works with others better.

 Italian food?
 Check.
 Asian inspired?
 Done.

 If you’re going to take this route, do a quick survey among your employees to see what kind of food they like.
+This is an easy way to boost employee motivation if there are fun parties to look forward to every holiday or on a set schedule.

 Who doesn’t like a good drink?